zawye-imu/nproject-9/use-cases/use-case-6.md

 ### Success End Condition

-A report is available for user to view the populated cities data.
+A report is available for user to view N populated cities data.

 ### Failed End Condition